MrSneddy/bede_tech/README.md

 # bede_tech

-Additional "test" folder created with log files in that will be selected for removal initially tested in an EC2 instance using Ubuntu 18.4
+Additional "test" folder created with log files in that will be selected for removal.
+Initially tested in an EC2 instance using Ubuntu 18.4